marcusfgardiner/bank_tech_test/README.md

 So that I can increase the balance of my bank account - I want to be able to deposit money into my bank account

+[G] As a User -
+So that I can decrease the balance of my bank account - I want to be able to withdraw money from my bank account

 As a User -
-So that I can see when I deposited money into my bank account - I want to be able to provide a date that I deposited money
+So that I can see when I debited money from my bank account - I want the bank account to record the dates and amounts of debit transactions to my bank account

 As a User -
-So that I can decrease the balance of my bank account - I want to be able to withdraw money from my bank account
+So that I can see when I credited money to my bank account - II want the bank account to record the dates and amounts of credit transactions to my bank account

 As a User -
-So that I can see when I withdrew money into my bank account - I want to be able to provide a date that I withdrew money
+So that I can see when I withdrew money into my bank account - If I don't provide a date, I want the default date for when I withdrew money to be today

+As a User -
+So that I can see when I deposited money into my bank account - If I don't provide a date, I want the default date for when I deposit money to be today

 # PRINTING